Lever (company)

-Lever is a software company headquartered in San Francisco, California and Toronto, Canada that provides an applicant tracking system for hiring.
+Lever is a software company headquartered in San Francisco, California, and Toronto, Canada that provides an applicant tracking system for hiring.
 It was founded in 2012 by Nate Smith, Sarah Nahm, Randal Truong, and Brian Noguchi.
-It is backed by an advisory board which includes Aaron Levie, CEO of Box, Marissa Mayer, former CEO of Yahoo!, and Jeremy Stoppelman, CEO of Yelp.
+It is backed by an advisory board which includes Aaron Levie, Marissa Mayer, and Jeremy Stoppelman.

 Funding and History

-Smith, who graduated Olin College of Engineering in 2007 and worked previously as a product manager at Google, began Lever in 2012.
-He spent a year building a real-time web framework, Derbyjs.com.
-He was accepted into Y Combinator with the goal of applying this framework to the problem of hiring talent.
+Smith began Lever in 2012 and was accepted into Y Combinator with the goal of applying this framework to the problem of hiring talent.
 Smith connected with Nahm and Truong through Stanford University and Google networks.
 All three had previously worked at technology companies.
-Nahm received a BS from Stanford University and joined Google as Marissa Mayer's speechwriter.
-She led the growth of the Chrome browser from launch to 2011.